To fully understand the Minion and Snake method for a charcoal grill I have to explain what they are and the basic difference between the two.

 What about other types of grills

 There is no one size fits all and every cooker has its own pros and cons.
-Ones you have figured out how much coal to fire up and how much unlit coal to use you can keep the grill going by adjusting the air vents.
+Once you have figured out how much coal to fire up and how much unlit coal to use you can keep the grill going by adjusting the air vents.

 My way of using the Minion method

-Since I do not have an offset smoker I use my regular drum bbq grill for this type of low and slow cooking.
+Since I do not have an offset smoker I use my regular drum BBQ grill for this type of low and slow cooking.